Our Future Planetarium system

-- The system includes a set of high-resolution data set of the solar system for spectacular planetary exploration.
+- The system includes our high-resolution data set of the solar system for spectacular planetary exploration.

 How will volunteers learn to use the new system?

-- Volunteers will use stored programs to teach themselves and work together to learn the new system.
+- Volunteers will work together to and use stored programs to teach themselves how to operate the system.